StanfordVL/iGibson/docs/installation.md

 ### Installing iGibson

 We provide 3 methods to install the simulator.
+After installing the simulator, you will need to download assets and datasets of scenes and object models.

 #### 1. pip